European Authorized Representative for Medical Device Companies

 - Our experienced consultants will review your Technical File, register your medical device or IVD, as required, and respond to any questions or concerns from the Competent Authorities.

-- You will have secure online access to all of your documentation and regulatory information, including technical files, labeling information and symbols, language requirements, directives, guidelines, and more.
+- You will have secure online access to all your documentation and regulatory information, including technical files, labeling information and symbols, language requirements, directives, guidelines, and more.

 - Our vast expertise with European regulations, registering thousands of devices, facilitates a smooth and efficient registration process.

-- We send frequent updates to all of our Authorized Representation clients with important regulatory updates focused on Europe.
+- We send frequent updates to all our Authorized Representation clients with important regulatory updates focused on Europe.

-- In addition to our European offices, we maintain offices in the US, Canada, Japan, Korea, Brazil, and many other places worldwide.
+- In addition to our European offices, we maintain offices in the US, UK, Canada, Japan, Korea, Brazil, and many other places worldwide.
 We can serve you efficiently regardless of your time zone.

 Ask us about our special 3-year and "deferred payment" packages for new European representation clients.